 The group stood still and lowered the duffel bags and packs onto the ground slowly.
 “Now, everybody step away from the bags.
 Head forward, no turning around.
 WALK!”
 They did as they were told, stepping away from the precious merchandise.
 “Everybody get down on the ground, face down, don’t turn, don’t look around, don’t make any sudden moves.
-I’ve got marksmen with crossbows pointed at you, so if you move, well … you know, an arrow through the heart.”
+I’ve got marksmen with crossbows pointed at you, so if you move, well… you know, an arrow through the heart.”
 There was nothing they could do.
-There was no way of knowing whether the voice was telling the truth or bluffing.
+There was no way of knowing whether the voice was telling the truth or not.
 They were forced to comply.
 The sounds of shuffling, unzipping and rezipping, and movement could be heard behind them but nobody could see what was happening.
 After a few minutes there was silence.

 In a hushed tone John said to Po, “I think they’re gone.”
 Slowly, he snaked his neck around, and saw nothing.
 Immediately, he jumped up, “They’re gone.
 Get up, spread out, see if you can see them.
 They must have left some tracks.”
-Po hurriedly looked around, Jayk and John did as well, but they saw nothing; no footsteps, or drag marks, not even anywhere foot steps might have been brushed over.
+Po hurriedly looked around, Jayk and John did as well, but they saw nothing; no foot steps, or drag marks, not even anywhere foot steps might have been brushed over.
 John bent down and touched his fingers to the ground, picked up some sand, and let it fall from his hand, then looked to the rocky crag faces.
 “They knew this area very well.
 And they had to have known we were coming this way.”
 He said as a sour thought manifested in the pit of his stomach.
 “Who knew we’d be coming this way?”
-They all looked at each other, and in disbelief looked at the lifeless body of Ideo in ROGER’s arms.
+They all looked at each other, and in disbelief looked to the lifeless body of Ideo in ROGER’s arms.

 “She did.”
 Dade said conspiratorially.